yandex-cloud/docs/en/compute/operations/vm-guest-agent/install.md

 {% if audience == "draft" %}

-The [user password reset](../../concepts/guest-agent.md) agent and its update software have been part of standard Windows images since November xx, 2021.
+The {% if product == "cloud-il" %}[user password reset](../../concepts/guest-agent.md){% else %}user password reset{% endif %} agent and its update software have been part of standard Windows images since November xx, 2021.
 If you created your VM earlier or are using a custom image, to reset passwords, install the agent and the software on the VM on your own.

 {% endif %}

-To [reset user passwords](../../concepts/guest-agent.md) on Windows virtual machines using {{ yandex-cloud }}, install the password reset agent and its update software.
+To {% if product == "cloud-il" %}[reset user passwords](../../concepts/guest-agent.md){% else %}reset user passwords{% endif %} on Windows virtual machines using {{ yandex-cloud }}, install the password reset agent and its update software.
 In June 2022, they will be included in standard Windows images.

 {% include [password-reset-linux](../../../_includes/compute/password-reset-linux.md) %}